Grant Program FAQs

 Q: Can I use this same website to apply for home rental assistance?

-A: No. This is an Emergency Economic Relief Grant Program businesses.
+A: No. This is an Emergency Economic Relief Grant Program businesses and not-for-profit entities.
 For information related to home rental/mortgage financial assistance please visit https://housing.osceola.org.

 Q: How much can I apply for?

-A: Eligible businesses may receive emergency funding on a reimbursement basis, based on the following tiers:
+A: Eligible applicants may receive emergency funding, based on the following categories:

 Q: What is considered home-based business?

 A: A home-based business is any enterprise for which the principal administrative and managerial activities take place within an individual’s personal residence.
-An applicant listing the residential address as the business address will be processed as a home-based business.
+An applicant listing the residential address as the business address, or if the business registration and/or licenses show a residential address as the business address, the application will be processed as a home-based business.

-Q: I have a home-based business.
+Q: My business meets the definition of a home-based business.
 What is the maximum grant I can apply for?

-A: A home-based business, regardless of the number of employees listed in the application, is eligible for a reimbursement grant of up to $2,500.00.
+A: A home-based business, regardless of the number of employees, is eligible for a $5,000.00 grant.

 Q: I own more than one business.
 Can I apply for multiple grants, one for each of my businesses?